MA in Political Science

 - Networking opportunities

 To graduate with an MA in Political Science students must complete 30 hours of course work (10 courses).
 Students are required to take 3 methods courses (PLSC 401, 475, and 476) and a combination of courses in the subfields of American Politics, Comparative Politics, International Relations, and Political Theory.
-Students must take MA comprehensive exams in the semester in which they want to graduate.
-They may also write an optional MA thesis, which substitutes for 2 courses (6 hours of credit).
+Students may complete an internship, write an MA thesis, or take comprehensive exams to graduate.

 - Thirty semester hours of course work (10 courses).
 With the approval of the Graduate Program Director, up to six hours of graduate work (2 courses) may be in related disciplines.